JohnJohnNB/Heritance-Abstract-Classes-Python/README.md

-# DSO-Exercicio-05
+# Heritance-Abstract-Classes-Python
-Herança e Classes Abstratas
+Heritance and Abstract Classes

-Exercício 5 da disciplina Desenvolvimento de Sistemas Orientados a Objetos, curso Sistemas de Informação UFSC.
+Exercise for the OOP-Systems-Development class for the Information Systems course under UFSC.